 Mastering maths means students of all ages acquiring a deep, long-term, secure and adaptable understanding of the subject.
-The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation that combine to give pupils the best chances of mastering maths.
+The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation that combine to give students the best chances of mastering maths.
 Achieving mastery means acquiring a solid enough understanding of the maths that’s been taught to enable students to move on to more advanced material.